 Between them, the Trang Islands offer up a diverse range of experiences.
-If you really want to get away from it all, head to the uninhabited island of Ko Laoliang.
-In accordance with the eco-tourism measures on the island, the number of visitors is strictly limited and the only accommodation is in the form of comfortable tents on the beach.
-Sleep under the stars and spend your days rock climbing, snorkelling and kayaking.
-If you prefer your island hideaway to be more comfortable, travel to Ko Mook.
-Relax in luxury at Sivalai Beach Resort located on a gorgeous sliver of soft sand or hire a longtail boat from Ko Mook to take you across to the lovely nearby islands of Ko Kradan or Ko Ngai.
+If you really want to get away from it all, head to the uninhabited island of Ko Lao Liang.
+In accordance with the eco-tourism measures on the island, the number of visitors is strictly limited and it’s a scenic location for adventurous travellers to enjoy rock climbing, snorkelling and kayaking.
+If you prefer your island hideaway to be more comfortable, travel to Ko Mook and relax in luxury at Sivalai Beach Resort.
+And from Ko Mook, hire a longtail boat to take you across to the lovely nearby islands of Ko Kradan or Ko Ngai.

 2) Experience local life